 Cwynar uses dated commercial images to expose the failure, with time, of their visual trickery and the waning of their seductive powers.
 Her works highlight how the once familiar becomes foreign; how the fetishized object loses its luster; how glamour fades.

-Among her key works are sculptural constructions that are photographed, printed, tiled, and re-photographed; images taken from darkroom manuals that are deconstructed using a scanner; and stock photographs that are collaged by hand and then re-photographed.
-Cwynar’s process is, in a sense, circular: she begins and finishes with a photograph after a journey of intervention and manipulation that disrupts the smooth surface and perspective of the original.
+Among her key works are essay-style films, incorporating performance and text; sculptural constructions that are photographed, printed, tiled, and re-photographed; images taken from darkroom manuals that are deconstructed using a scanner; and stock photographs that are collaged by hand and then re-photographed.
+Her process is, in a sense, circular: she begins and finishes with a photograph after a journey of intervention and manipulation that disrupts the smooth surface and perspective of the original.

 Sara Cwynar (Vancouver, BC, Canada, 1985) currently lives and works in Brooklyn, NY.
 She holds an MFA from Yale University, New Haven, CT; a Bachelor of Design from York University, Toronto, ON, Canada; and studied English Literature at the University of British Columbia, Vancouver, BC, Canada.